 - Stop Watch

 First, let’s talk about what you really need to start out with, and then a few items to make exercising more enjoyable.

-Of course, a lot of the gear you use will depend on your own budget and the climate of your area.
+Of course, a lot of the gear you use will depend on your own budget and the climate of your area, and what time you run.
 You’ll also have to take into consideration your own goals and just how dedicated you’ll be to the activity.

-On the other hand, if you don’t belong to a gym, or are quite serious about your running, you will probably need good winter gear, especially if you live in a cold climate.
+On the other hand, if you run outside and are quite serious about your running, you will probably need good winter gear, especially if you live in a cold climate.
 The fact is, there’s plenty of runners who never balk at a run in inclimate weather.

 Ok, it doesn’t take much to get me running, and I was about to get completely off the subject?
 But it’s going to be much more enjoyable with essential gear.